Grimoire & Poe

 Victim #5: Katie Kurtzman

-The Film: In the film, Katie was the second to die.
-She was killed brutally in the town church while setting up for Matt Butler’s memorial service.
+In the film, Katie was the second to die.
+She was brutally killed in the town church while setting up for Matt Butler’s memorial service.
 She was stabbed through the mouth while trying to hide in the confessional.
 This was after already suffering multiple stab wounds.
-After she’s dead, the killer hung her by the neck from the beams above the alter.
-She is found when the townspeople gathered to commence the memorial.
+After she’s dead, the killer hangs her by the neck from the beams above the altar.
+She was found when the townspeople gathered to commence the memorial.

 Victim #6: Alex Crisp

-The Book: Alex died while trying to save Rosemarie from the killer.
-Alex, along with Makani and Ollie, tackled the killer and in the scuffle the killer slashed Alex’s throat so deep that you saw the vertebrae of her spine and she was nearly decapitated.
+Alex died while trying to save Rosemarie from the killer.
+Alex, along with Makani and Ollie, tackled the killer, and in the scuffle, the killer slashed Alex’s throat so deeply that you saw the vertebrae of her spine, and she was nearly decapitated.
 Due to it being an improvised kill in the middle of a farm, the killer didn’t stage her body.
 He just fled when he realized he was outnumbered.

 Survivor #1: Makani Young

-The Book: While her grandmother was at a sleep center for her sleepwalking, Makani invited Ollie over so she wouldn’t be alone.
+While her grandmother was at a sleep center for her sleepwalking, Makani invited Ollie over so she wouldn’t be alone.
 During the night, Makani was attacked by the killer and suffered a knife wound to her forearm.
 She was saved when Ollie and her grandmother, who returned home during the fight, attacked the killer and ran him off.
-It was during this, that the killer’s identity is revealed.
+It was during this that the killer’s identity was revealed.

-The Film: While the film does set up the scene similar to the book, minus Ollie, Makani was attacked differently.
+While the film did set up a scene similar to the book, minus Ollie, Makani was attacked differently.
 She woke from a nap to find the front door open and images of a girl with severe burns plastered all over her living room.
 Oh!
 And a chalk figure outline on the floor.
 The killer stood outside the window before breaking it and tasing Makani.
-Once she is incapacitated, the killer douzed her in gasoline and lit a newspaper on fire then went to drop it on Makani as she begged for mercy.
+Once she is incapacitated, the killer doused her in gasoline and lit a newspaper on fire, then went to drop it on Makani as she begged for mercy.
 Right before he could drop the newspaper, Alex came charging in the door and scared him off.
 He left behind his mask, which is a replica of Makani’s face.

 Survivor #2: Grandma Young